 South Carolina has a law in place relating to product liability.
 State law indicates a product manufacturer, seller, or designer can be held responsible for injury or death due to a faulty product.
 If a product manufacturer, seller, or designer violates this law, they can be held financially responsible for any harm that they cause.

-A product liability attorney can help you identify any at-fault parties so you can pursue damages from them in a product liability case.
+A product liability lawyer can help you identify any at-fault parties so you can pursue damages from them in a product liability case.
 The lawyer takes as much time as needed to review your claim.
 If you have a legitimate claim, the attorney will make sure your lawsuit is filed in alignment with South Carolina’s statute of limitations.

 How Much Time You Have to File a Product Liability Lawsuit in South Carolina